lebao3105/hive/README.md

 ## Contributing:
 First off, thank you for showing interest in contributing to this open-source project!
 As mentiomed in the `About` section, this project depends on contributors to keep it alive.
 To keep `hive` maintainable, we have a few requirements.
-- Please make sure your code runs without issue on pylint.
+- Please make sure your code runs without issue on `pylint`.
 - When making commits, please follow this [style guide](https://github.com/dishb/commit-styles).
 - Please use v3.11.3 as the minimum version of Python.
 - Your tab size should be 4 spaces; not hard tabs